-- 12. Maximum Annual Payment: Section 2.4 of the TDP requires that the Trust calculate an annual payment limit for claims ("Maximum Annual Payment") based upon a model of the amount of cash flow anticipated to be necessary over the entire life of the Trust to ensure that funds will be available to treat all present and future claimants as similarly as possible.
+12. Maximum Annual Payment: Section 2.4 of the TDP requires that the Trust calculate an annual payment limit for claims ("Maximum Annual Payment") based upon a model of the amount of cash flow anticipated to be necessary over the entire life of the Trust to ensure that funds will be available to treat all present and future claimants as similarly as possible.
 Effective June 1, 2020, Section 2.5 of the TDP was amended, suspending the claims payment ratios, or "collars", related to claims made against a Trust predecessor company category (claims made against Mac Arthur Co., occurring primarily in Minnesota and North Dakota vs. claims made against Western Asbestos Company and Western Mac Arthur Co., occurring primarily in California) and claims made by disease category (non-malignant vs. malignant).
-At the November 11, 2022 meeting, the Maximum Annual Payment for 2023 was set at \$33,016,424. - 13.
-Adjustments for Inflation: The original Payment Percentage approved by the U.S. Bankruptcy Court for the Northern District of California, Oakland Division was based upon projections of future claim payments adjusted annually for inflation.
+At the November 10, 2023 meeting, the Maximum Annual Payment for 2024 was set at \$31,286,459.

+13. Adjustments for Inflation: The original Payment Percentage approved by the U.S. Bankruptcy Court for the Northern District of California; Oakland Division was based upon projections of future claim payments adjusted annually for inflation.
 Beginning in 2006, all claim payments made during a calendar year include a cost-of-living adjustment based upon the Federal Bureau of Labor Statistics' Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) announced in January each year.
-At the November 11, 2022 meeting, the CPI-W to be published in January 2023 was approved for use by the Trust in making the cost-of-living adjustment for claim payments made in 2023.
-The CPI-W of 6.3% was issued on January 12, 2023 and all inflation adjustments are cumulative.
-Consequently, all claim payments made during the 2023 calendar year will have a cumulative inflation rate of 56.67% added to the payment amount.
+At the November 10, 2023 meeting, the CPI-W to be PAGE 7 OF 15 published in January 2024 was approved for use by the Trust in making the cost-of-living adjustment for claim payments made in 2024.
+The CPI-W of 3.3% was issued on January 11, 2024 and all inflation adjustments are cumulative.
+Consequently, all claim payments made during the 2024 calendar year will have a cumulative inflation rate of 61.84% added to the payment amount.

 The Trust began indexing the base case values for Economic Loss, Medical Loss, and Assumed Future Medical Loss and Funeral Expenses in 2018.
-For claims paid in 2023, the base case value for Economic Loss is \$313,340, for Medical Loss is \$353,354, and for Assumed Future Medical Loss and Funeral Expenses is \$132,508.
+For claims paid in 2024, the base case value for Economic Loss is \$323,680, for Medical Loss is \$355,121, and for Assumed Future Medical Loss and Funeral Expenses is \$133,170.

-14. Budget and Cash Flow Projections: Prior to the commencement of each fiscal year, Section 2.2(d) of the Trust Agreement requires the Trust to prepare a budget covering such fiscal four-year cash flow projections were prepared in November 2022.
-The Trustees reviewed the 2023 budget on November 11, 2022.
-The Trustees reviewed the four-year cash flow projections on November 10, 2022.
-These were provided to the Futures Representative and TAC pursuant to The budget for operating expenses in 2023 totals Section 2.2(d) of the Trust Agreement. \$1,651,338.5 year, and cash flow projections covering the succeeding four fiscal years.
-The 2023 budget and
+14. Budget and Cash Flow Projections: Prior to the commencement of each fiscal year, Section 2.2(d) of the Trust Agreement requires the Trust to prepare a budget covering such fiscal year, and cash flow projections covering the succeeding four fiscal years.
+The 2024 budget and four-year cash flow projections were prepared in November 2023.
+The Trustees reviewed the 2024 budget on November 10, 2023.
+The Trustees reviewed the four-year cash flow projections on November 10, 2023.
+These were provided to the Futures Representative and TAC pursuant to Section 2.2(d) of the Trust Agreement.
+The budget for operating expenses in 2024 totals \$1,983,799.4

 15. Facilities Sharing Agreements: As described in Trust's prior Annual Reports, the Trust entered into a Trust Facilities and Services Sharing Agreement with the J.T.
 Thorpe Settlement Trust ("J.T.
-Thorpe Trust"), the Thorpe Insulation Company Asbestos Settlement Trust ("Thorpe Insulation Trust"), and the Plant Insulation Company Asbestos Settlement Trust ("Plant Trust").
+Thorpe Trust"), the Thorpe Insulation Company Asbestos Settlement Trust "Thorpe Insulation Trust"), and the Plant Insulation Company Asbestos Settlement Trust ("Plant Trust").
 The J.T.
 Thorpe Trust, the Thorpe Insulation Trust, and the Plant Trust agreed to pay negotiated monthly amounts that were approved by their respective supervising Court.